 The Value of Affiliate Marketing Headlines

 In a previous article, I covered the characteristics of effective affiliate marketing landing pages.
-One of them is the AIDA principle which stands for the following:
+One of them is the AIDA principle, which stands for the following:

-• Attention: Attention-grabbing headline with a strong hook
+- Attention: Attention-grabbing headline with a strong hook

-• Interest: Expand on the headline and cover the pain point of the target audience
+- Interest: Expand on the headline and cover the pain point of the target audience

-• Desire: Compelling benefits
+- Desire: Compelling benefits

-• Action (Call to Action): Tell your visitor what to do next
+- Action (Call to Action): Tell your visitor what to do next

-In that article, I mentioned you only have a couple of seconds, at most, to grab a visitor’s attention.
-If your headline does not convey the right message, your audience will leave the landing page without reading your copy.
+In that article, I mentioned you only have a couple of seconds, at most, to grab a visitor’s attention – especially with the prevalence of “short-form video” attention spans these days.

 Statistics show that, on average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest!